 Too much nitrogen in soil can harm plants, but while adding nitrogen is relatively easy, removing excess nitrogen in soil is a little trickier.
-But reducing nitrogen in garden soil can be done if you have patience and a little knowledge.
-Let’s look at how to amend too much nitrogen in the soil.
+Reducing nitrogen in garden soil can be done if you have patience and a little knowledge.
+Let's look at how to amend too much nitrogen in the soil.

 Tips for Lowering Soil Nitrogen Content